Relativiteit/SpeechRecognition/README.md

 # SpeechRecognition
-Learn how to use Speech Recognition.
+Learn how to use Speech Recognition in Python 3